Register for Classes

 Students should register for courses through the Campus Information Services during the appointment period through the first two weeks of the semester.
 A late add form is required beginning the third week of the term.
-Students may obtain a late add form at the Registration window in the Student Services Building (Second floor, window 13).
+The form may be obtained by coming to the registration indow (#13) at the Office of the Registrar located on the second floor of the Student Services Building.

 I am a senior citizen.
 Can I take classes through the University?

 Utah residents 62 years and older are eligible to register for credit classes as an auditing student for a fee of $25 per term plus any special fees attached to the class through the House Bill 60 program.
 See Continuing Education for more information.

 My son/daughter is on a mission can I add his/her classes?